-The environmental group All for Blue, which has been active for 10 years, has removed 32 tons of waste from the bottom of the Cyclades islands since 2018, says founder Katerina Topouzoglou.
+Greek environmental group All for Blue, which has been active for over a decade, has removed 32 tons of waste from the bottom of the Cyclades islands since 2018, says founder Katerina Topouzoglou.

 Speaking to the Athens-Macedonian News Agency, Topouzoglou says that All for Blue is based on volunteer work that has been active in Greece and abroad.

 “I founded this organization to make a difference in terms of the protection of the marine ecosystem,” she says.

 Topouzoglou was an underwater shooting champion and free diving athlete, having a love for the sea from a very young age.
 For the past 10 years, through the All for Blue group, she organizes a series of actions to protect the marine ecosystem.